 Crystal Paradis is a City Councilor At-Large for the City of Somersworth and sits on the recreation, pubic safety, sustainability and economic development committees.
 She is also founder of Feminist Oasis.
 In 2015, she was named one of 10 to Watch by Catapult & Seacoast Media Group.
 Her experience includes working on political campaigns from municipal to presidential and engaging community through her writing.

 If interested in attending the program via Zoom, please contact Program Co-chair Johanna Tigert at firstname.lastname@example.org for the zoom link information.

 Closing the Gender Wage Gap – Work Smart Online - FREE Course

 While waiting for the economy to get back on track, consider a program developed by AAUW to help women in salary negotiation.
 Work Smart Online is a free course that helps women earn the pay they deserve.
 To access the online course type salary.aauw.com in your search bar and begin preparation to negotiate a better salary and benefits.
 An easy, engaging e-tool will teach participants to learn the market value of their skills and experience, determine an equitable “target salary” based on skills and experience, and ask for the pay they deserve.
 In surveys nearly all participants reported having more confidence and better negotiating skills after taking the class.
 For additional information, contact Susan Hoover at 213-6601.

-The following is the list of books chosen for discussion for the 2020-21 season.
-Discussions are expected to be held via Zoom.
+The following is the list of remaining books chosen for discussion in 2021.
+Discussions are expected to continue being held via Zoom.
 Questions will be sent out ahead of time.
-If interested in participating please contact one of the book discussion facilitators: Mary Marsh at email@example.com, or Linda Pellerin at firstname.lastname@example.org
+If interested in participating, please contact book discussion facilitator Mary Marsh at email@example.com.

 Monday, April 5th, 2021 “The Dutch House” by Ann Patchett